ropg/klipz/README.md

                         By default, .klipz expects its config.py in ~/.klipz, but this can be set with this option.
 This is also where the saved_clips file is stored.
-  --leavecrlf           By default, klipz removes beginning and ending
+  --leavecrlf, -l       By default, klipz removes beginning and ending
-                        carriage returns and line feeds from the beginning and ending of all clips.
+                        carriage returns and line feeds from the all clips.
                         Use this option if you do not want that.
-  --scrollback SCROLLBACK, -s SCROLLBACK
+  --buffersize BUFFERSIZE, -b BUFFERSIZE
                         Number of clips in scrollback buffer.
 By default, klipz will show up to 100 clippings.
+  --savebuffer, -s      Now klipz will save the entire buffer to disk on exit
+                        (with Ctrl-C or because of receiving SIGEXIT).
+This buffer will then be reloaded at startup.
+Please note that this can be a security risk if you copy and paste passwords etc, so by default this is turned off.
 ```

 klipz can be further configured with a file called `config.py` and placed in the config directory, (default `~/.klipz`).
 Here's what my `config.py` contains: